Transfer Requirements & Process

 College Report & Transcripts

-The College Report, final high school transcript (or equivalent) and
+The College Report, complete high school transcript (or equivalent) and

 transcript(s) from every college/university attended are required.

-- Ask your high school to submit your final high school transcript or a certified copy of your final examination results.
+- Ask your high school to submit your complete high school transcript (including your graduation date) or a certified copy of your final examination results. or a certified copy of your final examination results.

 - Ask an official at your current institution to submit the College Report.